Lithium Extraction Methods

 Other Methods of Lithium Extraction

-• Hectorite clay: Extensive research has been conducted to develop clay processing techniques for extracting lithium, including leaching with acid, alkaline, chloride, and sulfate, as well as water disaggregation and hydrothermal treatment.
+Extensive research has been conducted to develop clay processing techniques for extracting lithium, including leaching with acid, alkaline, chloride, and sulfate, water disaggregation, and hydrothermal treatment.
 However, none of these methods have proven economically viable for extracting lithium from clay.

 Lithium Production Technologies